BurntSushi/wingo/README.md

 All configuration is done using an INI like file format with support for simple variable substitution (which makes theming a bit simpler).
 No XML.
 No recompiling.
 No scripting.

+A fresh set of configuration files can be added to `$HOME/.config/wingo` with

+    wingo --write-config

+Each configuration file is heavily documented.

 Configuring key/mouse bindings and hooks uses a central command system called Gribble.
 For example, one can add a workspace named "cromulent" with this